jamesritchey/jamesritchey.github.io/README.md

 # Description

-James Daniel Marrs Ritchey is a (hobbyist) creator from Canada.
+James Daniel Marrs Ritchey is a (hobbyist) creator.
+He was born April 1989, in British Columbia, Canada.